Return To Origin (RTO)

 In case a shipping package could not be delivered at your door step for a certain reason like, door found locked or location not found etc, the item must return to the warehouse.

-At the warehouse, the process would involve creating a manifest for the return.
+At the warehouse, the process would involve creating a Return Manifest for the return.
+Alternatively, seller can take direct returns through putway named “Putaway Received Return“

 Let’s learn how to do it.